Derek-Fox/stochastic_hard_thresholding/README.md

 # stochastic_hard_thresholding

+## Fork of the below code for use during the GraLNA 2024 REU.
+Please see the original reposistory for their code

 Source code for "An Effective Hard Thresholding Method Based on Stochastic Variance Reduction for Nonconvex Sparse Learning".

 Please cite us with the following: